adburg/Oblig3_Dat153/README.md

 <br />

 **GalleryActivityTest**
-Tests adding a image, validating that the image is added to the UI, then deletes it and validates the UI again.
+tests adding a image, validating that the image is added to the UI, then deletes it and validates the UI again.

 <img src="./images/GalleryActivityTest.png" />